gorselanaliz/yolov8/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on Google Colab environment for development and testing purposes.
-This projects consists of 5 projects:
+This projects consists of 6 projects:

 * Image Classification
 * Image Segmentation
 * Object Detection
 * Keypoint Detection
 * Object Tracking
+* Real-Time Object Detection

 <br/>